-HILLSIDE HOUSE: A NEW HOME OVERLOOKING THE CITY
+HILLSIDE HOUSE: A NEW HOUSE OVERLOOKING THE CITY LIGHTS

 On the bush block where he once had a childhood dugout fort, our client wanted a house for his family.
 Like it’s owner, it is a house with a strong relationship to the site it occupies.
 At one end, the house is dug in like the fort but from this grounding it springboards out from the hillside – tip toeing between Sheoaks and native grasses.
 Passage and views from the house change from one end to the other – starting amongst the tree trunks to a nest amongst the crowns before rising above the canopy to reveal a wide horizon, a broad valley, golden sunsets, and a treasure chest of sparkling city lights that carpet the Adelaide plains below.